-Your exchange student has received their flight information, the date and time is set to go back to their home country, but are they prepared for re-entry?
+The Michigan international exchange delegates will be receiving their flight information for their return trip soon.
+It’s not too early to start thinking about preparing them to return home.
 How can you as their host family help them prepare before they actually return home?
 Reverse culture shock is real and the effects will vary for each exchange student.

 A student who travels abroad leaves their home country with an identity that has been developed over several years from relationships, routines, practices, smells, sounds and feelings.
 Upon arriving on exchange, they are immersed in a new culture with new relationships, routines, practices, smells and sounds that bring new or different feelings.
 Through this process, delegates form new identities from a new “host” country.
 Their new home is associated with all the people, actions, feelings, emotions and cues that make them feel “at home.”
 Their identity is beginning to change to fit into their new environment.

 Fast-forward nine months to the moment your exchange student realizes they are returning home.
 Three points of discussion are encouraged to prepare them for re-entry to help reduce departure anxiety:

 - Discuss how home may have changed while they were away.